bottlepy/bottle/docs/tutorial.md

 **Note** that `debug(True)` is supposed to be used for development only, it should *not* be used in productive environments.

-A further quiet nice feature is auto-reloading, which is enabled by modifying the `run()` statement to
+A further quite nice feature is auto-reloading, which is enabled by modifying the `run()` statement to

     #!Python
     run(reloader=True)